Wilmington Healthcare Database Privacy Notice

 Your data is held in a secure database in the UK with restricted access.
 We ensure the protection of the confidentiality, integrity and security of all data provided to us.
 No information will be disclosed if it is the view of the company that to do so would be a breach of data protection laws.
 Data is kept for a minimum of 7 years for regulatory and auditing purposes.
 Our research partner, Merit, based in Mumbai, India also has access to the data but has an agreement with Wilmington Healthcare to work within UK data protection laws.

-Is Binley’s (or Wilmington Healthcare) part of the NHS?
+Is Wilmington Healthcare part of the NHS?

-Is Binley’s (or Wilmington Healthcare) a regulator?
+Is Wilmington Healthcare a regulator?

-No. But we do work with regulators such as the MHRA either directly on their behalf to disseminate regulatory information or MHRA communications to healthcare professionals, or indirectly where they are working with a pharmaceutical company to distribute a regulatory communication relating to drug recall, drug safety, prescribing information updates or pharmaceutical product updates.
+No. But we do work with regulators such as the MHRA, either directly on their behalf to disseminate regulatory information or MHRA communications to healthcare professionals, or indirectly where they are working with a pharmaceutical company to distribute a regulatory communication relating to drug recall, drug safety, prescribing information updates or pharmaceutical product updates.
 In this instance, the MHRA would work with the pharmaceutical company to scope which healthcare professionals needed to receive the regulatory communication and we would work on behalf of the pharmaceutical company to ensure they meet their regulatory obligations.
-In this instance we may disclose your professional details to the regulator so they have a record of which healthcare professionals have and haven’t received a regulatory communication.
+In this instance we may disclose your professional details to the regulator, so they have a record of which healthcare professionals have and haven’t received a regulatory communication.